-The Milwaukee Poet Laureate project was initiated in February 2000, is sponsored by the Milwaukee Public Library and supported by the Friends of the Milwaukee Public Library.
-The project is funded by a contribution from the Harry F. and Mary Franke Idea Fund.
+The Milwaukee Poet Laureate project, initiated in February 2000, is a program of the Milwaukee Public Library and funded by the Friends of the Library.

 The project committee selects a local poet to serve as Milwaukee Poet Laureate for a two-year term.
 The poet laureate makes several guest appearances during the term, promoting poetry throughout the community.

 2022-2024 Poet Laureate: Mario "The Poet" Willis